 - Block cheating apps like GameGuardian, Lucky Patcher and Cheat Engines to prevent modding

-- Prevent cheaters from using dynamic instrumentation tools like Frida or ADB for method hooking, dynamic script injection, code injection, memory injection to modify app functionality
+- Prevent cheaters from using dynamic instrumentation tools like Frida or ADB for method hooking, dynamic script injection, code injection, and memory injection to modify app functionality

 - Detect and block apps that use highly privileged app permissions and block Accessibility abuse, which are often enabled unknowingly by mobile users who through trickery